Fibre broadband explained

 - give your current broadband provider the relevant notice to cancel your contract

-- agree an installation date with your new provider to avoid any interruption in service
+- agree an installation date with your new provider to avoid service interruptions

 It only takes a few minutes to find a cheaper deal and start saving